archesproject/arches-qgis/README.md

 ## Testing
 The Arches QGIS plugin includes tests found in `arches_project/tests/`.
-The `test/` directory contains scripts for setting up the testing environment.
+The root `test/` directory contains scripts for setting up the Arches testing environment.

-In order to test the QGIS plugin, an interactive QGIS environment needs to be set up to load the plugin and test the functionality.
-Since the majority of the plugin requires the Arches API, a test Arches environment also needs to be set up.
-This is a work in progress

-### Setting up the QGIS testing environment.
+### Interacting with the testing suite
-Requirements:
-- Docker needs to be installed.
-If not, install here: https://docs.docker.com/engine/install/ubuntu/

-1. Run `make setup-qgis-docker` to set up the QGIS docker container (named "qgis-testing-environment").

-2. Run `make run-tests` to run all unit tests.

-3. Run `make run-formatting` to run black formatting.
+Docker needs to be installed, as the testing environment uses docker to build QGIS and Arches containers.
+See here to install docker: https://docs.docker.com/engine/install/ubuntu/.

+Various functions are set up in the [Makefile](/Makefile) which can be used to interact with the testing suite:
+- `make run-testing` - this runs the entire testing process and shuts down, removes containers and volumes at the end.
+This command runs the following functions in the order below.
+- `make setup-arches-docker` - this runs the docker-compose file found in `test/arches` and spins up Arches, postgres and elasticsearch containers.
+In the Arches container, the project is created and run.
+This does not include webpack as Arches is only being fetched via API, thus in a partially headless state.
+- `make setup-qgis-docker` - runs various docker run commands to spin up the QGIS testing container.
+This is placed on the same network as the Arches container, therefore should be run after.
+- `make test` - runs all the plugin tests in the QGIS environment.
+Displays coverage at the end.
+- `make test file=path/to/file` - runs the specified plugin test.
+Displays coverage at the end.
+- `make black` - runs black formatting on all python files in the plugin.
+- `make shutdown-arches-docker` - runs docker compose down and removes volumes.
-4. Run `make shutdown-qgis-docker` to stop and remove the docker container from your local system.
+- `make shutdown-qgis-docker` - stops and removes the QGIS docker container.